kaaengine/kaa/docs/tutorial/part05.rst

 Part 5: Physics
 ===============

 In this chapter we will implement physics in the game.
-We will add enemies which we will be able to shoot with 3 weapons:
+We will add enemies and also implement shooting at them with 3 weapons:

 * Machine gun - will shoot regular bullets, which will deal damage to enemies they hit.
 * Grenade launcher - grenades will explode on collision (triggering already known explosion animation) and deal damage to enemies in certain radius and apply force pushing enemies away